geerlingguy/ansible-role-docker_arm/README.md

     docker_version_armv7: 5:19.03.12~3-0~raspbian-buster
     docker_version_arm64: 5:19.03.8~3-0~raspbian-buster
     docker_version: "{{ docker_version_armv7 if 'armv7' in ansible_architecture else docker_version_arm64 }}"
+    docker_package_state: present

 The version of Docker to install.
 Check for available versions with `apt-cache madison docker-ce`.

+You can control whether the package is installed, uninstalled, or at the latest version by setting docker_package_state to present, absent, or latest, respectively.
+Note that the Docker daemon will be automatically restarted if the Docker package is updated.
+This is a side effect of flushing all handlers (running any of the handlers that have been notified by this and any other role up to this point in the play).

     docker_install_recommends: false